Hazelfire/Tutoring/AidanStynes.md

 Interested in math for Medicine and Sport Sciences!
 Requires a lot of math.

-Last tutoring session: 28th of April 4:00pm - 5:00pm
+Last tutoring session: 12th of May 4:00pm - 5:00pm

-Next tutoring session: 5th of April 4:00pm - 5:00pm
+Next tutoring session: 19th of May 4:00pm - 5:00pm

-Charity: Smith Foundation, (donated $40)
+Charity: Smith Foundation, (donated $60)

 Up to factoring cubics